 Improving our excess options is an on-going exercise, and has formed an important part of the pricing improvements we’ve made for the 2020 health plans.

 We’ve re-introduced the $250 per annum excess, and we’ve made some tactical changes to the discounts and loadings for certain excess options.
 Our objective is to bring legacy groups of members, many of whom enjoy generous discounts for their excess option, into line with our main book of members.
 We’re also committed to clearer presentation of the excess options available to members in our sales assets.
 You can find full information on the excess options in the briefing below.Briefing for the 2020 Excess Options

 In January 2019, we separated health plans for residents of Hong Kong from the main health plans.
 This action was in response to spiralling costs of private healthcare in Hong Kong.
 Across several branches of medicine, the cost of treatment in Hong Kong almost matches the cost we would expect in the United States of America.
 In our view our standard health plans were not appropriate for the Hong Kong market, both in terms of benefits and pricing.

 12 months on, it’s too early to assess the impact of these changes.
 We want to give ourselves more time to consider what the health plans should look like in Hong Kong, but it’s likely that we will adopt similar changes for Hong Kong as we have done for our health plans for the rest of the world.
 We’re also considering introducing one or perhaps two low-cost, capped-benefit plans.

-The 2020 health plans will be available from 01 February 2020.
-Members with a plan renewal date in January 2020 will be offered renewal terms on their existing plan.
+The 2020 health plans will be available from March 2020.
+Members with a plan renewal date before March will be offered renewal terms on their existing plan.

 As part of our commitment to greater transparency in the way we work, we’re providing our brokers with greater guidance on our approach to winning new business in 2020.